wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I show an upsell offer as per the buyer's behavior? =

 Yes.
-Depending on what kind of product a customer has purchased, you can offer them a relevant Upsell product.
+Depending on what kind of product a customer has purchased, you can offer them relevant WooCommerce upsell products.

 = Can I offer an upgrade to my customers after checkout? =